Laura Ingalls Wilder

 The Wilder museum grounds have a vegetable and flower garden planted with heirloom seeds in a manner typical of the time period.
 It turns out that the nearby Baker Creek Seed Company donated their efforts and seeds to create the garden.
 Both days I visited the museum, I made a point of driving to the nearby Baker Creek Seed Company to have lunch.
 Amazingly, they offer a delicious homemade, vegan, farm-to-table lunch featuring vegetables grown in their gardens, and for a donation rather than a set price.
 Check the Baker Creek Seed Company website for exact times.

-This is the second stop on our Missouri Author Adventures Trail!
+This is the fourth stop on our Missouri Author Adventures Trail!

 Rebecca Blake Beech